 No, but this field is a good tracking tool for your department.

 Yes, this is a required field to ensure allocation is adjusted appropriately.
+For lines, this field will populate automatically once the line and title code have been entered.

 There are detailed instructions for completing the cash transmittal form.